anan44/it-starts-with-clojure/materials/1-first-things-first/3-clojure-and-IDE.md

 In other words different tools are suitable for different tasks.
 Due to the fact that Clojure is a LISP it requires an editor with a bit different capabilities than most other languages.
-Also due to the fact that it is not Object Oriented Programming (OOP) language, IntelliSense is not going to provide as much help as it does inother languages.
+Also due to the fact that it is not Object Oriented Programming (OOP) language, IntelliSense is not going to provide as much help as it does in other languages.

 Below is rather opinionated guide to IDEs for those who aim to get their hands dirty with Clojure.